kaliop-uk/kueueingbundle/readme.md

 * An event: kaliop_queueing.message_consumption_failed, which your services can listen to by usage of tag kaliop_queueing.event_listener

+* An event: kaliop_queueing.message_sent, which your services can listen to by usage of tag kaliop_queueing.event_listener

 * A console command used to consume messages, similar to the rabbitmq:consumer command but with more options, such as support for multiple driver and timeouts